Mary Ellen Russell

 Mr. Ross earned a Bachelor of Arts degree in political science from Loyola University Maryland and a Juris Doctor from the University of Maryland School of Law.

 Kathy Dempsey has been working in Washington, DC and Maryland in the areas of government, public policy, communications and the Catholic Church since graduating from The University of Texas in 1987 with a Bachelor of Arts degree in government relations.
-Prior to joining the Maryland Catholic Conference in June 2010, Mrs. Dempsey worked several years for the Archdiocese of Washington in the communications office and also oversaw public relations and marketing for the Catholic schools.
+Prior to joining the Maryland Catholic Conference in June 2010, Mrs. Dempsey worked several years for the Archdiocese of Washington as assistant director of communications and director of public relations and marketing for the Catholic schools.

 Mrs. Dempsey began her career on Capitol Hill and also served in the executive branch.
 Moving from government to the Catholic Church, she then spent a number of years with the Washington Theological Union before working for the Archdiocese.